How to Install Ansible in a Python Virtual Environment

 cjh@playground:~/Ansible/ansible-venv$ source venv/bin/activate

-The prompt of the shell will change such that the name of the virtual environment directory - “venv”, in our scenario - is prepended to the prompt.
-This visually indicates you are working in a Python virtual environment instead of the Python global environment.
+The shell prompt will change so that the name of the virtual environment directory (“venv”, in our scenario) is prepended to it.
+This visually indicates that you are working in a Python virtual environment rather than the Python global environment.

 Installing Ansible in a Python Virtual Environment